 What are the things that come to your mind when you start planning the menu?
 Shukto (quintessentially Bong vegetarian dish made with bitter guard and other vegetables), Alu posto (potatoes with poppy seed paste), mug daal, jhuri Aloo Bhaja (thinly sliced potatoes which are deep fried), Rui machher kaalia (Rohu fish deep fried and cooked in rich red gravy with onions), Ilish and different preparations (the sweet heart of Bengalis, Hilsa needs no further introduction) and Kosha Mangsho – the deep rich Bengali mutton curry which is a Bengali’s answer to Sunday roast.

 For me, Kosha Mangsho is one of the litmus tests for any restaurant.
-Not only the food critics but every individual has a dish of test, which confirms whether the restaurant and the chef cares for the method, ingredients and time for cook.
+Not only the food critics but every individual has a dish of the test that confirms whether the restaurant and the chef care for the method, ingredients and time for cook.
 For me, it is Kosha Mangsho.
-I have been proved right most of the times.
-Preparing a bad kosha mangsho doesn’t make a restaurant bad or good but if someone is a Kosha Mangsho aficionado, then a badly/moderately prepared kosha Mangsho is not taken in very good spirits.
+I have been proved right most of the time.
+Preparing a bad kosha mangsho doesn’t make a restaurant bad or good.
+However, if someone is a Kosha Mangsho aficionado, then a badly/moderately prepared kosha Mangsho is not taken in very good spirits.

 Inevitably, anything which becomes popular gets abused in the name of inspiration and a very contemporary example being the bearded look of Virat Kohli.
-As a matter of fact I have also tried that look and a mess out of it.
+As a matter of fact, I have also tried that look and a mess out of it.

 I am not very hopeful about the middle rung restaurants and I have stopped checking out Kosha Mangsho in these places after some horrible experiences.
 However, few places which make a really good kosha mangsho with care and love, just as you would be about your brush strokes in a canvas painting are as follows-

-Golbari– This is considered as the baap of all.
+- Golbari– This is considered the baap of all.
 Situated at Shyambazar 5 point crossing, it is often said that Kosha Mangsho was originated from here.
 Originally named as New Punjabi restaurant and later named as Golbari, this place is 95 years old and serves the spiciest Bengali Mutton curry or Kosha Mangsho.
-This variant is little tough on the stomach and not meant for the weak-hearted; however the staunch kosha mangsho lovers will always vouch for it.
+This variant is a little tough on the stomach and not meant for the weak-hearted; however, the staunch kosha mangsho lovers will always vouch for it.
 Rich, dark, oily and sinful, you asked for this eroticism.
 I remember once we were adventurous enough to wait in a queue for 45 minutes, sweating like pigs in an end September heat and that too, during Durga Pujo to taste the great Mangsho.
 The seating arrangement was not that great and 4 of us had to get split and sit on narrow benches with small wall fans, all added up to a situation where we wanted to finish the meal quickly and sooner the better.
 In case the doctor has suggested no mutton – then go for chicken kosha.

-Oh!
+- Oh!
 Calcutta – The fine dining Bengali restaurant has changed the way Bengalis look into the food.
 Yes, the food may be very upscale and a bit innovative, but they do make a mean kosha mangsho.
 True blue kosha mangsho lovers have loved this dark and spicy curry, rich with all the right nuances of the perfect kosha mangsho.
 But just as the romance in Dilwale Dulhaniya Le Jayenge is different from Ijaazat, the Kosha Mangsho is different between Golbari and Oh!
 Calcutta.

-6 Ballygunge Place – This place has its own variation of Kosha Mangsho, which is again very home styled.
+- 6 Ballygunge Place – This place has its own variation of Kosha Mangsho, which is again very home-styled.
 The mangsho is not too rich in taste, however has all the correct flavours of spices binding it.
 Although 6 BP has got many other signature dishes but the Kosha Mangsho here is worth trying.

-Aaheli – Aaheli is the first fine dining Bengali restaurant ever and no wonder, when they claim that Ghee or Mustard oil is the only cooking medium used, the taste of Kosha Mangsho supports that too.
+- Aaheli – Aaheli is the first fine-dining Bengali restaurant ever and no wonder, when they claim that Ghee or Mustard oil is the only cooking medium used, the taste of Kosha Mangsho supports that too.
 In my opinion, this is by far the best that I had.
 The aroma, the thickness of the paste cooked and the quality of mutton, all tick the boxes that one should always look for.
 This place is priced premium; perhaps the costliest amongst all.

-A list like this is not a writing on the wall, nor is it the gospel truth for ages to come.
+A list like this is not writing on the wall, nor is it the gospel truth for ages to come.
 Like any other food, there can be personal favourite places and ways of preparation which will be liked by many and disliked by some.
-If eating out is not my option, then the home cooked one is my comfort food and I can vouch for it.
+If eating out is not my option, then the home-cooked one is my comfort food and I can vouch for it.
 However, I will like to re-look at this list after a year and see if anything has changed.
 In case you can recollect any other place serving this greatness of a dish, do let me know.

-The Best Kosha Mangsho in Kolkata is a journey on an ongoing basis and not an actuality which will remain relevant for centuries.
+The Best Kosha Mangsho in Kolkata is a journey on an ongoing basis and not an actuality that will remain relevant for centuries.
 Do you think any other place needs to be added here?
 Please mention in the comments section

-Addition to Best Kosha Mnagsho in Kolkata
+Addition to Kosha Mangsho in Kolkata

-P.S. – I could have ended the post here and hit the publish button and rushed to taste my Kosha Mangsho.
+I could have ended the post here and hit the publish button and rushed to taste my Kosha Mangsho.
 But let me introduce two mutton dishes in Kolkata, which may not be exceptional but impossible to not love them.
-When I posted these pictures and my experience in Instagram and other social media channels, some interesting comments flew on the recipe and origin of the dishes.
+When I posted these pictures and my experience on Instagram and other social media channels, some interesting comments flew on the recipe and origin of the dishes.